ccoutant/dwarf-locations/026-refine-type.md

 >    example is if there is a pointer to an object which is moved to
 >    an address space which uses addresses which are smaller than
 >    those used by the system.*
+>
+>    DW_OP_reinterpret takes one operand, which is an unsigned LEB128
+>    integer that represents the offset of a debugging information
+>    entry in the current compilation unit, or value 0 which
+>    represents the generic type.
+If the operand is non-zero, the
+>    referenced entry must be a DW_TAG_base_type entry that provides
+>    the type to which the value is reinterpreted.

 FIXME: consider adding some best practice examples into appendix D.